OpenNeptune3D/OpenNept4une/mcu-firmware/README.md

 2. **MicroSD Preparation:**
    - Format a MicroSD card to FAT32
    - Download this firmware file [X_4.bin](https://github.com/halfmanbear/OpenNept4une/raw/main/mcu-firmware/X_4.bin).
 Alternatively, compile the latest (INFO further down #Compile Latest klipper.bin)
-   - Copy the file to the root of the MicroSD
+   - Copy the file to the root of the MicroSD (some models require this to be named elegoo_k1.bin so rename if required)
    - Safely Eject the MicroSD
    - Backup your current MCU firmware (Optional: A standard Elegoo firmware-back.bin is provided in this repo so you don't have to make your own)